mlambert125/new-java-curriculum/content/react-basics-3/_index.md

 Vite, and the `npm run dev` command to run our application, we don't need to worry about the details of how JSX is compiled.

+### Check for Understanding

+- What is JSX?

+    Ansewr: JSX is a syntax extension for JavaScript that allows developers to write HTML-like code within JavaScript files.

+- How does JSX differ from regular JavaScript and HTML?

+    Answer: JSX allows you to write HTML and JavaScript together in the same file.

-### Creating and Clearing a new React Project with Vite
+## Creating and Clearing a new React Project with Vite

 In previous chapters, you learned how to create a React project using Vite.
 From this point forward, we will use this method, but for new projects, we will generally want to also remove the example styles and